mravn-google/google_sign_in/README.md

 Note: This is a work-in-progress, and is not fully supported by the Flutter team.
 (For example, we don't have this under continuous integration and testing.)

+Known issue: This plug-in does not work with the latest Flutter master, but is known to work with version 86e9fc1c68499da07ac0d87f0e6d3738110b1752 of Flutter.
+See flutter/flutter#9125.

 ## Android integration

 To access Google Sign-In, you'll need to make sure to [register your